-Such violations include, but are not limited to, the acts of dishonesty defined in Section 3 of this policy.
-They are to be handled according to the process described in Sections 4 and 5 of this policy.
+Such violations include, but are not limited to, the acts of dishonesty defined in Section 3.
+They are to be handled according to the process described in Sections 4 and 5 below.

 Students may be alleged to have committed a Class B violation under the following circumstances:

 Academic dishonesty includes, but is not limited to, the kinds of misconduct listed below.
 Such dishonesty may involve written or spoken communication or those conveyed in electronic form.
-The act shall be considered in conjunction with the definitions of Section 2 of this policy to decide the classification and adjudication.
+The act shall be considered in conjunction with the definitions of Section 2 to decide the classification and adjudication.